• Skip to primary navigation

 • The coil circuit and the contact circuit are electrically isolated from each other completely, and can have very different voltage and current levels;

-• The relay contact forms a basic switch closure, and current through it can be AC or DC, independent of the coil drive.
+• The relay contact forms a basic switch closure, and the current through it can be AC or DC, independent of the coil drive.
 Neither side of the closure is grounded or connected to circuit common, so the closure can be placed anywhere in a circuit;

 • While the relay can close a contact on activation (called normally open, NO), it can also open a contact (normally closed, NC)—or both, using multiple contacts;